Idelson-Mindo/Sentiment-analysis-on-IMDB-Movie-Reviews/README.md

 The objective of this project is to use logistic regression to predict the sentiment of a given movie review by training a model on the training set and evaluating its performance on the test set.

-This is part of Articifial Inteligence and Ehics Modeule from MAsters in Social Data Analytics at UCD.
+This is part of Articifial Inteligence and Ethics Module from MAsters in Social Data Analytics at University College Dublin